renrihui8415/sampling/02_activities/assignments/a2_questionnaire_design_part_a.md

 - Sampling Units: Individual registered voters.

-- Overall Sampling Strategy: Stratified sampling will be employed to ensure representation across various provinces, age groups, and demographic segments.
-This approach aims to capture diverse opinions and provide a more accurate reflection of the voter base.
+- Overall Sampling Strategy: Stratified sampling will be prioritized to ensure representation across various provinces, age groups, and demographic segments, aiming to capture diverse opinions and provide an accurate reflection of the voter base.
+If resources permit, we will utilize stratified or quota sampling; otherwise, we will consider random sampling.

 ```